Updated: Jan 1

 2 tbs flaxseed or LSA mix soaked in 6 tbs water (this is an egg substitute and please prepare this ahead of starting the recipe.
 It needs time to sit, combine and turn gelatinous in texture like an egg)

-1 tsp organic vanilla essence
+1 tsp organic vanilla essence (alcohol free)

 1/2 cup almond, coconut or your chosen plant-based milk